Republicans voice growing doubts on U.S. healthcare bill's fate

-WASHINGTON Republicans expressed increasing pessimism on Sunday about the prospects for the healthcare bill in the U.S. Senate aimed at rolling back Obamacare as lawmakers prepared to return from a week-long recess.
+WASHINGTON (Reuters) - Republicans expressed increasing pessimism on Sunday about the prospects for the healthcare bill in the U.S. Senate aimed at rolling back Obamacare as lawmakers prepared to return from a week-long recess.

 One prominent Republican lawmaker, Senator John McCain, said he thought the Republican bill would probably fail.